CommunityToolkit/WindowsCommunityToolkit/docs/controls/wpf-winforms/WebView.md

 1. Install the [Microsoft.Toolkit.Wpf.UI.Controls.WebView](https://www.nuget.org/packages/Microsoft.Toolkit.Wpf.UI.Controls.WebView) NuGet package.

-2. Open the Visual Studio **Toolbox**.
-The **WebView** control appears in the **Windows Community Toolkit** section of the **Toolbox** in Visual Studio or Blend and you can drag it directly the designer.
+2. Open the **Toolbox** in Visual Studio or Blend.
+The **WebView** control appears in the **Windows Community Toolkit** section of the **Toolbox** and you can drag it directly the designer.
 You can also create an instance of the **WebView** control in code, but we recommend that you do not add **WebView** controls to popup windows because support for that scenario will soon be disabled for security reasons.

 <a id="high-dpi" />